Hana-Korea/first-repo/README.md

-# FIRST REPO
+# Self-introduce

-This repo is to learn git.
+This file is to introduce myself.
 [See demo](https://www.google.com)

 ## Index